codigoperfeito/Exercises/Javascript/README.md

 2 - exercises of border with this changing on live<br>
-3 - create a calculator using javascript.
+3 - create a calculator using javascript.<br>
 4 - create a button to back from top